Germanium-Jeremy/CRUD_JS/README.md

-This is a CRUD js application.
+This is a CRUD js application FOR NKUNDABAGENZI Jeremie.
+I
 - Frontend with vite react. use "npm run dev"
 - Backend with node js. use "npm run dev"
 - You can also check the package.json